 Living in Iceland can be a unique and rewarding experience.
 Iceland is known for its natural beauty, outdoor activities, and vibrant culture.
 The country offers a high quality of life with excellent healthcare, education, and social services.
 The population is small and close-knit, easily connecting with people and building strong relationships.

 However, the cost of living in Iceland is relatively high, especially for imported goods, making it challenging to manage finances.
-The weather can also be unpredictable and harsh, especially during winter.
+The weather can also be unpredictable and harsh, especially during winter in Iceland.
 Despite these challenges, Iceland’s unique culture, friendly people, and stunning landscapes make it a desirable place to live for many people.

 Best rental cars options for Iceland at all times